adreaisbad/TinyDash-Dashactyl-Theme/README.md

 <img width="1980" alt="Capture" src="https://user-images.githubusercontent.com/90507395/147951056-52693e61-65f4-4d3c-9204-f068aec8cd92.PNG">

 ## Quick Note
+This theme has been previously used by AlacticHost.
 Just a reminder that I won't be updating this theme no matter what, because it's already public, and for a couple of reasons.
 Do not direct message me if you want me to add features or make you a free theme.